Board of directors

 Janik Guy is a Planning and Community Engagement Officer for the Algoma Region of the Réseau du mieux-être francophone du Nord de l’Ontario.
 Ms Guy holds a Bachelors in Public communication and Journalism from Laurentian University.
 Among her professional experiences, she worked as Special Assistant to M.P.
 Nickel Belt and was a Public Relations and Events coordinator for the Maison McCulloch Hospice.
 She strongly believes that arts, language and culture play an important role for vibrant communities and she supports many organizations who carry these values, such as the Art Gallery of Sudbury for which she is co-chair.

-Isabelle Michaud is born in Québec She moved to Toronto in 1987, where she met her husband David Brodbeck, psychology teacher.
-Michaud obtained a bachelor degree in history from Sir Wilfred Grenfeld College/MUN as well as a bachelor degree in fine arts from the Algoma University.
-Michaud as been teaching French communication at the Algoma University since 2006.
-Her husband and her have two children, Madeleine (26) et Jonathan (18.)
-The Ontario Art Council (OAC) awarded her a subvention in 2018 for a project of painting creation with her son, Jonathan Brodbeck.
-Jonathan used a typing machine to write stories inspired by his life and thoughts.
-Michaud interpreted his writinds to express her relation with her son’s autism.
-Isabelle Michaud also obtained a subvention from the OAC for artists in school and community background to teach abstract painting to children in need.
-Michaud is an adamant defender of the arts and contribute to the developement of the art gallery 180 Projects.
-She has also been working for the past two years on regrouping art pieces from four Francophone visual art artists from Sault Sainte Marie for an exhibition planned to be presented in 2020.
+Isabelle Michaud is originally from Québec.
+She moved to Toronto in 1987, where she met her husband David Brodbeck, a psychology teacher.
+Michaud obtained a bachelor’s degree in history from Sir Wilfred Grenfell College/MUN as well as a bachelor’s degree in fine arts from Algoma University.
+Michaud has been teaching French communication at Algoma University since 2006.
+She and her husband have two children, Madeleine et Jonathan.
+The Ontario Art Council (OAC) awarded her a grant in 2018 for a painting project on creation with her son, Jonathan.
+Jonathan used a typewriter to write stories inspired by his life and thoughts.
+Michaud interpreted his writings to express her relation with her son’s autism.
+Isabelle Michaud also obtained a grant from the OAC for artists working in schools and within the community to teach abstract painting to children with special needs.
+Michaud is an adamant defender of the arts and contributes to the development of the art gallery 180 Projects.
+Furthermore, she has been working for the past two years on bringing together art pieces from four Francophone visual artists from Sault Ste.
+Marie for an exhibition planned to be presented in 2020.